Fear of abandonment may affect how you experience relationships, but understanding where it comes from could be the key to fulfilling connections.

 could helpyou manage some personality disorders, including BPD.
 Psychodynamic therapy may also help you recognize behavior patterns linked to your abandonment anxiety.

-Learning about yourself can help you identify how fear of abandonment impacts your thoughts and actions — and, as an extension of those things, your relationships.
+Learning about yourself can help you identify how abandonment anxiety impacts your thoughts and actions — and, as an extension of those things, your relationships.

 While self-discovery is often a part of therapy, you can also practice it on your own by: